Post about Validation from Childhood Redefined Facebook Group, 10/2017:

 And it’s because of this trust that I know that Validation is very different from feeling sorry for my child.
 I do hurt when he is hurting, and yet I do not fully take on his pain.

-While I can see my child’s world from his perspective and DEEPLY validate from that place, I also need to be in this place of Trusting that all is well for mySelf.
+While I can see my child’s world from his perspective and DEEPLY validate from that place, I also need to be in this place of Trusting that all is well ~ both for him and for mySelf.
 My child needs this from me, especially when he is feeling sad or otherwise challenged and is not able to connect to any light in his life, not able to reach for a better feeling place at all.

-When I am able to hold that space, that Trust that these darker places are a time of stretching and growth, then I am the one who remains at the door of infinite possibilities!
-I am the one who can still see and accept the goodness that is there for my child to claim at a time when he can’t do it for himself and he can feel that I’m holding onto his light within me, even if I’m crying and sharing raw emotions with him when I am sincerely validating this dark time of his.
+When I am able to hold a Trust that these challenging places are a time of stretching and growth, then I am the one who remains at the door of infinite possibilities!
+I am the one who can still see and accept the goodness that is there for my child to claim at a time when he can’t do it for himself and he can feel that I’m holding onto his light within me, even if I’m crying and sharing raw emotions with him when I am sincerely validating this darkness that he’s feeling.

 He can feel that I am not pitying him.
 He can feel that I am not feeling sorry for him.
 He can feel that I UNDERSTAND him, that I SEE him, that I HEAR him, that I know that this is hard and yet he knows that I do Trust in him and his path, no matter what.
 He can feel that I am ready to help him in any way I can, any way that he needs me to.
 He can count on me to throw him a lifeline when he needs it because I have stayed in the perfect position to be of value to him by not disappearing into his emotions and doubling the weight and the darkness that he is already carrying.